Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Belgium is bound by the EU common visa policy for:

 - transit through the country;

 - intended stays of a maximum of 90 days in any 180-day period; and

-- transit through the international transit areas of airports located in the country.
+- transit through international transit areas via Belgian airports.

 The list of visa waiver countries is set out in Council Regulation 539/2001 as amended.

-Visa facilitation agreements concluded by the European Union are binding on Belgium.
+Visa facilitation agreements concluded by the European Union are binding in Belgium.

-Fast-track and free-of-charge visas are issued to third-country nationals who are family members of EU nationals, to accompany or join the latter.
+Fast-track and free-of-charge visas are issued to third-country nationals who are family members accompanying EU nationals.

 What rules and procedures apply for visitors seeking to undertake short-term training in your jurisdiction?